influxdata/telegraf/plugins/aggregators/quantile/README.md

 For implementation details see the underlying [golang library][tdigest_lib].

-##### exact R7
-This type "exactly" computes the quantiles according to [Hyndman & Fan (1996) R7][hyndman_fan] algorithm.
-This variant is also used in Excel and NumPy.

-This algorithm needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
-Furthermore, it is very *slow* compared to the `t-digest` algorithm and therefore **should only be used with small number of samples**.

-##### exact R8
+##### exact R7 and R8
-This type "exactly" computes the quantiles according to [Hyndman & Fan (1996) R8][hyndman_fan] algorithm.
-This variant is recommended by Hyndman & Fan in their paper due to its independence of the underlying sample distribution.
+These algorithms compute quantiles as described in [Hyndman & Fan (1996)][hyndman_fan].
+The R7 variant is used in Excel and NumPy.
+The R8 variant is recommended by Hyndman & Fan due to its independence of the underlying sample distribution.

-This algorithm needs to store all seen data in the aggregation `period` and might consume a lot of memory when used with a large number of series or a large number of samples.
-Furthermore, it is very *slow* compared to the `t-digest` algorithm and therefore **should only be used with small number of samples**.
+These algorithms save all data for the aggregation `period`.
+They require a lot of memory when used with a large number of series or a large number of samples.
+They are slower than the `t-digest` algorithm and are recommended only to be used with a small number of samples and series.

 #### Benchmark (linux/amd64)